How To Fix Muscle Imbalance – Regain Your Balance

 Have two different sized dumbbells(or another form of weight object).
 Let’s make one thing clear, I don’t want you hurting yourself.

-Using the “dead lift” exercise with “wait” – not a weight bar, but dumbbells, and of different sized weights.
-Let’s say you right side dumbbell is at 25 pounds, and you other side has a 30LB weight.
+Using the “deadlift” exercise with “wait” – not a weight bar, but dumbbells, and of different sized weights.
+Let’s say your right side dumbbell is at 25 pounds, and your other side has a 30LB weight.
 Now question for you…

-Which side of you body will use more effort to raise you up?
+Which side of your body will use more effort to raise you up?

-It’s in the “physics”,- a force is pushing down against gravity, which is you right dumbbell.
+It’s in the “physics”,- a force is pushing down against gravity, which is your right dumbbell.
 So now, you left side is overusing you muscles to rise.

-While it feels great to have a stronger side to you body, it can be a danger when pumping time at the gym comes around.
+While it feels great to have a stronger side to your body, it can be a danger when pumping time at the gym comes around.

-For ex: when you’re lifting a heavy box at work, you weaker muscles can get easily torn from not being ready to handle such a task.
+For EX: when you’re lifting a heavy box at work, your weaker muscles can get easily torn from not being ready to handle such a task.

-You see what can happen, but how do you see you pain?
+You see what can happen, but how do you see your pain?

 How To Spot A Muscle Imbalance